rcon420/CS2-Offline-Version/README.md

 1. visit my website [https://oof.lv](https://oof.lv/custom/index.php?page=custom&id=cs2) for download link

-2. Download Torrent file (Base game)
+2. Download .zip or torrent

-3. To install patch, copy the contents inside the "game" folder to the uncracked "game" folder.

-4. To launch the game, simply run CS2.bat which is located inside the "game" folder
+3. Install a game

+4. You MUST HAVE INSTALLED AND OPENED STEAM

+5. Run a shortcut from desktop or from dir Loader.exe

+6. New updates will be showed on launcher.
+If there is new updates, hit update button

+7. Hit “play a game button”.
+Enjoy !!!

-5. To Be safe run it from alt account!
+Tip: To Be safe use ALT steam account not your main account!

 ====
+Changelog:

+26.03.2023
+- Added Build: 47/13862 9640

 25.03.2023
 Added to the website: https://oof.lv/custom/